WARNING ON TRAVELLING CONMEN

 With the arrival of summer in WA we also see travelling conmen turning up on people’s doorsteps, or in shopping centre car-parks.
 Consumer Protection’s message is clear: shut the door on travelling traders and drive back-of-van salespeople out of business and visit the Stop Travelling Conmen Facebook page and check the interactive map for reports of travelling conmen.

-Read more about advice on itinerant traders.
+Read more about advice on [ Article IM51XNVL5HZVKRS9YM2NNPMZOWP72P not found.].